Harsh9524/COVID-WideNet/README.md

 train.py inspired from https://github.com/changspencer/Tumor-CapsNet/issues/3 \
 preprocess.py inspired from https://github.com/ShahinSHH/COVID-CAPS

+Dataset: COVIDx
+An open access benchmark dataset comprising of 13,975 CXR images across 13,870 patient cases, with the largest number of publicly available COVID-19 positive cases to the best of the authors' knowledge.

-The dataset can be downloaded from the following link: https://github.com/UCSD-AI4H/COVID-CT
+The dataset can be downloaded from the following link: https://paperswithcode.com/dataset/covidx

 ### Citation